-- " Euro-denominated contracts - " The securitised borrowers are not subject to any bankruptcy procedure - " All contracts have been entered by Alba Leasing in 2010 or later - " Contracts pay by RID (ie direct debit) - " Payment frequency is monthly/bi-monthly/quarterly/semi annual - " At least one installment has fallen due and paid - " Contract is not delinquent for more than 30 days; - " Either fixed-rate or floating-rate contracts (in the latter case indexed to one-, three- or six-month Euribor) - " Contracts are regulated by Italian law - " All assets are finished and delivered to the lessee - " Lease assets are registered/located in Italy - " The leased objects are regularly insured and are (1) real estate properties, (2) trains, ships, boats, airplanes, (3) auto and other commercial vehicles and (4) equipment - " No lessee is either an Alba Leasing employee, shareholder or any government or semi-government institution. - " All lease contracts are "net" leases (eg if the asset is destroyed or damaged the lessee is still obliged to make the payments) - " All lease agreements include the option to buy the residual value - " Maximum residual contractual duration is (1) auto 86 months, (2) equipment 142 months, (3) real estate 182 months, (4) airplanes/trains/ships 118 months.
+- " Euro-denominated contracts - " The securitised borrowers are not subject to any bankruptcy procedure - " All contracts have been entered by Alba Leasing in 2010 or later - " Contracts pay by RID (ie direct debit) - " Payment frequency is monthly/bi-monthly/quarterly/semi annual - " Contract is not delinquent for more than 30 days; - " Either fixed-rate or floating-rate contracts (in the latter case indexed to one-, three- or six-month Euribor) - " Contracts are regulated by Italian law - " All assets are finished and delivered to the lessee - " Lease assets are registered/located in Italy - " The leased objects are regularly insured and are (1) real estate properties, (2) trains, ships, boats, airplanes, (3) auto and other commercial vehicles and (4) equipment - " No lessee is either an Alba Leasing employee, shareholder or any government or semi-government institution. - " All lease contracts are "net" leases (eg if the asset is destroyed or damaged the lessee is still obliged to make the payments) - " All lease agreements include the option to buy the residual value - " Maximum residual contractual duration is (1) auto 83 months, (2) equipment 119 months, (3) real estate 180 months, (4) airplanes/trains/ships 109 months.